In building Furillen City, we essentially wanted to create a city that:

 - Civic Zone – Gotham Square, Glucose Park (incorporating the Plant House, Yoghurt Bar and Cafe in the Park), City Hall, Gotham National Bank, Gotham Cathedral, the Monarch Theatre, The Gotham Gazette HQ

-- Manor Zone – Wayne Manor, the Magic Shoppe, bookstore, Espresso Cafe, antiques store, Rabbit Hole, The Cat Mews, Cafe Joie, art studio, Robinson Park
+- Manor Zone – Wayne Manor, the Magic Shoppe, bookstore, Espresso Cafe, Cheese Store, Rabbit Hole, The Cat Mews, Cafe Joie, art studio, Robinson Park

-- Car Park Zone – laundromat, barber shop, tattoo parlour, Furillen Coffee Factory, The Blues Club, ‘The Joint’, pizzeria, gym
+- Car Park Zone – laundromat, barber shop, tattoo parlour, Furillen Coffee Factory, brewery, ‘The Joint’, apartment block, pizzeria, gym

 - 1st Street Zone – Natural History Museum, 54 1st St. (the Harvey Dent Campaign HQ), Gotham Warehouse, subway station with contraband market, beer garden, Kane Bridge

-- Industrial Zone – Trident Intercontinental Shipping (which will probably be used as an art gallery), Chinatown, Kowloon apartment, the Baker Enterprises Textile Factory
+- Industrial Zone – Trident Intercontinental Shipping (which will probably be used as an art gallery), Chinatown, Kowloon apartment, the Baker Enterprises Textile Factory, Arkham Asylum

 - Market Zone (‘Hipsterville’) – the covered market, vinyl record store and cafe, Poison Ivy’s Turkish Bath House